 Some of the WHO’s most lauded successes [PDF] include its child vaccination programs, which contributed to the eradication of smallpox in 1979 and a 99 percent reduction in polio infections in recent decades, and its leadership during the 2003 severe acute respiratory syndrome (SARS) epidemic.
 The agency has the exclusive authority to declare global health emergencies, which it has done several times since its members granted it the power in 2007.
-At present, the WHO’s work includes combating emergencies, such as the recent Ebola outbreak in the Democratic Republic of Congo, and promoting refugees’ health.
+At present, the WHO’s work includes combating emergencies, such as the worldwide outbreak of a new coronavirus disease known as COVID-19, and promoting refugees’ health.

-In its most recent strategy, released in 2018, the WHO identified three priorities for its work over the next several years:
+In its 2019 strategy, the WHO identified three priorities [PDF] for its work over the next several years:

 - providing health coverage to one billion more people;